MichaelMelfi/Obsidian-Second-Brain/2 - MAIN NOTES/Jesus/My Preaching/GO!.md

 But God is all you need!
 Do not look at your now, look at yourself through Gods eyes, through Gods lenses

-I could talk about David, a outcast Shepard boy who ended up killing a giant and becoming one of the best kings to have ever existed.
+I could talk about David, an outcast Shepard boy who ended up killing a giant and becoming one of the best kings to have ever existed.

 You can talk about any of the disciples, they were just teenagers the oldest most likely being Peter who was still only early 20s, the rest being under 20!
 And they turned the world upside down.